ertis-research/kafka-ml/README.md

 - [05/11/2021] Automation of data types and reshapes for the training module.
 - [20/01/2022] Added GPU support.
 ML Code has been taken out of backend.
 - [04/03/2022] Added PyTorch ML Framework support!
+- [08/04/2022] Added support for learning curves visualization, confusion matrix generation and small changes on metrics visualization.
+Now datasets can be splitted into training, validation and test.

 ## Usage
 To follow this tutorial, please deploy Kafka-ML as indicated below in [Installation and development](#Installation-and-development).